This 2015 Chicago review noted:

 “Inflammation, autoimmunity and maternal immune activation have long been suspected in the context of aberrant neurodevelopment and ASD risk.”

 - Exposure to pollutants, medications, alcohol

 This was a current review with many 2015 and 2014 references.
 However, one word in the reviewers’ vernacular that’s leftover from previous centuries was “idiopathic,” as in:

 “Idiopathic (nonsyndromic) ASD, for which an underlying cause has not been identified, represent the majority of cases.”

-It wasn’t sufficiently explanatory in 2015 to use categorization terminology from thousands of years ago.
+It wasn’t sufficiently explanatory to use categorization terminology from thousands of years ago.

 Science has progressed enough with measured evidence from the referenced studies that the reviewers could have discarded the “idiopathic” category and expressed probabilistic understanding of causes.
 They could have generalized conditional origins of a disease, and not reverted to “an underlying cause has not been identified.”

 Another word the reviewers used was “pharmacotherapeutic,” as in:

 “The goal for the foreseeable future is to provide a better understanding of how specific genes function to disrupt specific biological pathways and whether these pathways are amenable to pharmacotherapeutic interventions.”